Peterwmoss/qmarkdown/README.md

 ## Disclaimer

-This software is provided AS-IS with all faults, security issues and alike that might come with it.
+This software is provided as-is with all faults, security issues and alike that might come with it.

-By using this software product the user UNDERSTANDS and AGREES to that there is NO WARRANTY on this product.
+By using this software product the user understands, and agrees to, that there is no warranty on this product.